helpfulengineering/devops/documentation/architecture/cloud/aws/account-provisioning.md

 the DevOps liaison and project leaders to the admins group.
 Assign all project team members that need access to the developer group.

+Navigate to the AWS Accounts section of the AWS SSO console and select the newly created account.
+Click the assign users button, select the Groups tab and check the newly created `he-<project name>-admins` group and click 'Next: Permission Sets' button.
+Select the 'AWSAdministratorAccess' permission set and click Finish.

+Repeat the above step selecting the `he-<project name>-developers` group and selecting the 'AWSPowerUserAccess' permission set.

 ### Communicate

 Jump into the project team's slack channel and tell the project leaders the accounts have been created.